The top PHP static code analysis tools of 2025

 PhpCsFixer isn’t the most opinionated tool.
 A couple of projects have cropped up that ship opinionated configurations for this tool.

-• Pint by the Laravel team.
+• Pint opinionated php-sc-fixer by the Laravel team.

-• PHP.Style my own opinionated configuration website.
+• PHP.Style my own opinionated configuration.

 Conclusion